HOOK, LINE, AND SINKER: LIL WOODY’S SEAFOOD MONTH RETURNS WITH A FRESH LINE-UP AUGUST 1- SEPTEMBER 4, 2023

 Says Chef V: “Our special house made "Singapore Blackpepper Sauce" has a kick of heat from the pepper (yet not too spicy), and is balanced with umami sweetness.
 It is one of MCH’s top selling sauces with seafood dishes.
 It is the perfect pairing with the crispy shrimp patty and the ingredients of this delicious Lil Woody’s sandwich.”

 “Lil Woody’s Fillet-O-Fish”

 Ingredients: Beer-Battered Alaskan Pollock, pickle-ly tartar sauce, shredded lettuce, American cheese on a Lil Woody’s bun

-Says Cory: “We wanted to add a fish sandwich to the Lil Woody’s burger repertoire and our inspiration came from McDonald’s.
-We love taking fast food sandwiches and putting our spin on them.
-Our Fillet-O-Fish offers a new take on a classic sandwich.
-The cod is coated in a Rainier Beer batter and is really crispy.
+Says Martin: “We roll out our Fillet-O-Fish, a spin on a classic McDonald’s sandwich once a year for Seafood Month.
+It is a customer favorite.
+The cod is coated in a beer batter which makes it crispy.
 We add American cheese and our own tartar sauce using our special pickle/onion mix as a base mixed with herbs and mayo.”